R13N/LatexBuilder/README.md

     ```
 5. Run the server
     ```
+    VIRTUAL/bin/python server.py
+    ```
+    or
+    ```
+    systemctl start latexbuilder.service
+    ```

-The webhook URL is now running at http://localhost:9393/webhook
+The webhook URL is now running at http://localhost:9393/webhook (or http://0.0.0.0:9494/webhook if you stated the systemd file).

 Other commandline options::